lllDavid/marketplace/README.md

 #### Steps:

 1. **Clone the Repository**:
-   Clone the repository from GitHub to your local machine.

 ```bash
    git clone https://github.com/lllDavid/marketplace.git
 ```

 2. **Navigate into the Project Directory:**
-After cloning, go to the project directory.

 ```bash
 cd marketplace
 pip install -r requirements.txt
 ```

 3. **Set up MariaDB:**
-Install MariaDB on your local machine.

-You can do so by running the following commands depending on your operating system.

 Ubuntu/Debian:
 ```bash